 “I am so passionate about football because it is the only thing I am doing and the only thing I am good at, my parents are trying their best to support me and I left school after my grade 9 not because I am stupid but due to my family’s financial background.”

-Abdoulie Baldeh born in 2003 and brought up in the Gambia plays for newly promoted first division team Greater Tomorrow Academy and says he wants to become a professional footballer in other to represent his country Gambia in the Africa Cup of Nations and other tourneys.
+Muhammed Manneh born in the Gambia plays for Sporting Real and says he wants to become a professional footballer to represent his country (Gambia) to any level.